 The pre-arranged agreement was subject to competitive bid and it was ultimately awarded based on the offer which represented the highest net present value (NPV).
-We believed that based on our modeling, economic feasibility of vintage vs. incremental capacity costs, proximity to our distribution system and our ongoing obligation to serve, that proposing a long-term contract through October 2050 would ensure that the agreement would be awarded to Cascade.
+We believed that based on our modeling, economic feasibility of vintage vs. incremental capacity costs, proximity to our distribution system, and our ongoing obligation to serve, that proposing a long-term contract through October 2050 would ensure that the agreement would be awarded to Cascade.

 SUPPLMENTAL BACKGROUND AND ANALYSIS